-Optimization of the assignment of resources leads to a significant reduction of the costs, which is especially important when planning large projects.
+Optimization of the assignment of workers (and other resources) for doing particular jobs leads to a significant reduction of the costs, which is especially important when planning large projects.

 The larger the number of alternatives (n), the larger the number of the possible assignment varieties (n! varieties).
 Nowadays computers can solve this problem of varieties and they can do taht rather fast.
-Yet, the Munkres' Assignment Algorithm is still an effective solution to this problem, even when we use a computer.
+Yet, the Hungarian or Munkres' Assignment Algorithm is still an effective solution to this problem, even when we use a computer.